CiscoSecurity/tr-05-api-module/README.md

 - Inspect

-Inspect allow to find an observable in a concrete string :
+Inspect allows to find an observable in a concrete string :
 ```python

 from threatresponse import ThreatResponse